larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (6:33)
 Yeah, my fine is the early around.
 Comes into play later.
-Well now the two of them were
+Well now the two of them
-were were actually the same time the animal farm, the Minsky, and we built in machine from scratch.
+were actually the same time
+the AMF arm, the Minsky,
+and we built in machine from scratch.
 Ourselves is Skype Bill Bennett.
-The AM Farm was a industrial arm from American Machine and foundry.
+The AMF arm was a industrial arm from American Machine and foundry.
 We we interfaced it.
 Now here.
 Here's a good hack this.